lapiscake/starter-hugo-markdown-slides-2023-05-29/content/slides/ide/index.md

 ## else

-w﻿hat can i do to proceed?
+w﻿hat can i do to learn more?